 Virtual Data Access Components

-Virtual Data Access Components (VirtualDAC, formerly known as VirtualTable), is a library of components that extends data processing capabilities in Delphi and C++Builder on Windows, Linux, macOS, iOS and Android for both 32-bit and 64-bit platforms.
-VirtualDAC consists of components that provides such capabilities as working with non-tabular data, performing SQL-queries to data in memory or to data from sources in different RDBMSs, etc. that are not available for standard data access components.
+Virtual Data Access Components (VirtualDAC, formerly known as VirtualTable), is a library of components that extends data processing capabilities in Delphi and C++Builder including Community Edition on Windows, Linux, macOS, iOS and Android for both 32-bit and 64-bit platforms.
+VirtualDAC consists of components that allow creating in-memory data storage and executing complex SQL queries to in-memory tables when developing Delphi applications.

 The TVirtualTable component represents an in-memory data storage that does not have linked data files.
 TVirtualTable allows to load data from a XML or CSV file, or from an existing dataset, and then wraps the data in the usual way, as in any TDataSet descendant.